ajaykr2712/heart-disease-prediction/README.md

 * Evaluation Metrics: Assess model performance using relevant evaluation metrics such as accuracy, precision, recall, and F1-score.
 * Interactive Interface (Optional): Provide an optional feature if you have implemented an interactive interface for users to input their data and get predictions.

+  ## Usage 🚀

+To replicate our experiments and explore the heart disease prediction model:

+1. Clone this repository to your local machine.
+2. Install the necessary dependencies (e.g., Python, scikit-learn, matplotlib).
+3. Run the provided Jupyter notebook or Python script to preprocess the data, train the K-means model, and visualize the results.
+4. Experiment with different parameters and preprocessing techniques to improve model performance.

+## Future Work 🔍

+- Explore other unsupervised learning algorithms (e.g., hierarchical clustering, DBSCAN) for comparison.
+- Incorporate additional features or data sources to enhance model accuracy and robustness.
+- Evaluate the predictive performance of the model on unseen data and real-world clinical settings.

 ## Getting Started
 Installation: Clone the repository to your local machine.
 Dependencies: Install the necessary dependencies by running pip install -r requirements.txt.